Damage or Destruction of Employee’s Personal Property

 Payment for Employee Medical Expenses

-• Department of State Health Services, Department of Family and Protective Services and the Health and Human Services Commission (limited to $500 per employee per incident for the repair or replacement of medically prescribed equipment that is damaged or destroyed in the course and scope of employment)
+- The Department of State Health Services, the Department of Family and Protective Services and the Health and Human Services Commission (limited to $500 per employee per incident for the repair or replacement of medically prescribed equipment that is damaged or destroyed in the course and scope of employment).

-• Texas Juvenile Justice Department (limited to paying necessary medical expenses, including the cost of broken eyeglasses and other health aids)
+- The Texas Juvenile Justice Department (limited to paying necessary medical expenses, including the cost of broken eyeglasses and other health aids).

-• Texas School for the Blind and Visually Impaired (limited to medically prescribed equipment such as eyeglasses and a hearing aid)
+- The Texas School for the Blind and Visually Impaired (limited to medically prescribed equipment such as eyeglasses and hearing aids).

-• Texas School for the Deaf (limited to medically prescribed equipment such as eyeglasses and a hearing aid)
+- The Texas School for the Deaf (limited to medically prescribed equipment such as eyeglasses and hearing aids).

 See also: Funeral Expenses.